 As a default, all locators available in your organization appear as options in the search tool.
 When configuring your app for use by the general public, we recommend offering only one locator.
 Otherwise, your users may be confused by the menu of options that appears when entering an address.
 You can configure the search tool to use only certain locators, which improves the accuracy of search results.
 As an example, let’s look at how to limit available locators in the Zone Lookup app.

 - Review all available locators.
-In the Zone Lookup app’s configuration panel, click the Search Setup tab.
-Notice that all the locators in the organization are turned on.
+In the Zone Lookup app’s configuration panel, click the Interactivity section to access the search setup.
+Notice there are a few locators listed in the organization.
+The search default source is set to use them all.

 Note.
 If you have administrative privileges to view and change organization settings, you can modify the default locators on the Utility Settings tab.

-2.Turn off unnecessary locators.
+2.Remove unnecessary locators.
 In this example, I want users to search for their address using the ArcGIS World Geocoding Service.
-Turn off the other potential locators to streamline the user’s workflow when they search for their address.
+Use the edit menu to delete the leftover locators to streamline the user’s workflow when they search for their address.

 3. Configure the locator.
-Next to the selected locator, click Edit to open the configuration options.
+Next to the selected locator, use the edit menu to open the configuration options.
 Change the default settings to best fit your audience’s needs.
 For example, you can add helpful placeholder text to prompt users for appropriate search values.

 Let’s quickly review the other options you can configure: